Undergraduate BA (Hons)

 APPLICANT PROFILE

 Please submit a personal statement and meet our entry requirements.
-A personal statement is a personal summary (360 to 500 words) of your academic, professional/life experience and future goals.
+A personal statement is a personal summary (up to 4,000 characters) of your academic, professional/life experience and future goals.
 We’ll want to understand:

 • what motivates you and what you’ve learnt on your current academic journey;